Ethanlloyd21/Password-Generator/README.md

 2. The user will then choose the length of the password by navigating to the scroll bar (8 min. - 128 max. characters).

 3. Once the Generate Password button is clicked, a generated password will show up on the text box.
+This application should validate user input and ensure that at least one character type is selected.

 4. Press "Copy to Clipboard" button to copy it.

-This application should validate user input and ensure that at least one character type is selected.
-Once all prompts are answered, the user will be presented with a password matching the answered prompts.
-Displaying the generated password in an alert is acceptable, but attempt to write the password to the page instead.
-The user should also have the option to click a button to copy the password to their clipboard.

 ## User Story